 - Sponsorship - typically non-repayable funding, issued primarily through an Aboriginal band, corporation and/or government and often pays for a student's tuition/fees and expenses.

-- Part-Time Work Earnings - working while studying helps to supplement financial need while studying; see the Bursary Programs link for information on the MSVU Student Works employment program.
+- Part-Time Work Earnings - working while studying helps to supplement financial need while studying (see the Student Works link for more information about our financial need-based employment program).